PRO Chess League Rules as of 12/4/2017:

 D.2.
 Time controls

 - The time control will be 15 minutes with a 2 second increment.

 - Round 1 will begin at 0:00, round 2 at 0:40 (after the start of the match), round 3 at 1:20, and round 4 at 2:00.

 - If a game is still in progress from the previous round, the next round only begins when all games have completed.
 If Chess.com staff is unable to start the next round on time, due to a game that lasts too long, every round from the match in question may be pushed past the scheduled starting time.

 - A full match should take about 2.5 hours to complete.

-- Matches start at the scheduled time, any lateness results in the late player risking a forfeit loss.
+- Matches start at the scheduled time, a late player risks forfeiture.
 Exceptions are at the discretion of the arbiters and could include reasons such as site outages or clerical errors made by Chess.com in starting the matches.

 - The format for these matches is that 8 teams will be paired against 8 teams from other divisions.
 The 8 teams from one side will play one single round against the 8 teams from the other side.
 This single round will be played with the format of Board 1 vs Board 1, Board 2 vs Board 2 and etc.

-- The time control for this match will be 10+2.
+- The time control for this match will be 10 minutes with a 2 second increment.
 The rounds will begin every half hour and we expect the entire event to last for just under 4 hours.

 - The total points scored by each team will be calculated.
 Therefore if you beat a team 3-1, your team would get 3 points for that round.
 It is not considered whether you get more points than the other team, but instead your precise score in each match is what is calculated.